Scrooged: Casting

 Bill Murray said that "being the meanest person in the world" as Frank Cross was fun.
 He described his challenge as having an edge but then completing Cross's transformation into a decent person at the end.
 Murray said "being a decent person is not that hard.
 But acting like one is."
 Carol Kane's ghost was intended to have a body double for ballet scenes until set designer saw Kane rehearsing the dance and convinced Donner that the resulting scene would be funnier with Kane's "horrible" dancing.

 Donner and Murray said that Kane would sometimes experience long crying periods during filming, caused by frustration over her violent scenes.
 Murray also endured some physical pain during his encounters with Kane's character, insisting that she actually hit him during their scenes together, and at one point tearing the inside of his lip when Kane pulled his lip too hard.
 Kane herself said "I hit Bill Murray with a toaster, and with my wings, and I kicked him in areas that weren't pleasant for him.
 I had fun.
 I don't think it was as fun for Bill, because he was the victim!
 I did what the stunt people told me, but when I had to flap my wings in his face, I really couldn't control them."

-The film also features Murray's three brothers; Joel Murray cameos as a party guest, Brian Doyle-Murray plays Frank's father, and John Murray plays his on-screen brother James.
+The film also features three of Murray's brothers; Joel Murray cameos as a party guest, Brian Doyle-Murray plays Frank's father, and John Murray plays his on-screen brother James.
 The film also features the final appearance of the Solid Gold Dancers.
 Comedian Sam Kinison was considered for the role of the Ghost of Christmas Past before it went to musician David Johansen, a personal friend of Murray's.
 Robert Mitchum cameos as Frank's boss Preston Rhinelander; the actor was not interested in the small role, but Donner asked him to meet with Murray, who convinced him to take the part.
 Lee Majors cameos as himself in the film after being contacted directly by Donner.
 Majors appears in the opening scene helping to save Santa Claus.
 Majors was armed with a stripped-down M134 Minigun, the same one featured in Predator, which he found difficult to carry due to its weight.

 Soundtrack

 In 1989, A&M Records released the soundtrack to Scrooged, which features nine songs.
-Seven of the songs were released as singles: "Put a Little Love in Your Heart" (October 1988), "The Love You Take" (December 1988), "The Christmas Song (Chestnuts Roasting on an Open Fire)" (December 1988), "We Three Kings of Orient Are", "A Wonderful Life", "Sweetest Thing" (1988) and "Christmas Must Be Tonight".
+Seven of the songs were released as singles: "Put a Little Love in Your Heart" (October 1988), "The Love You Take" (December 1988), "The Christmas Song (Chestnuts Roasting on an Open Fire)" (December 1988), "We Three Kings of Orient Are", "A Wonderful Life", "Sweetest Thing" (1988), and "Christmas Must Be Tonight".

 The rendition of "Put a Little Love in Your Heart" by Al Green and Annie Lennox spent 17 weeks in the U.S. music charts, peaking at number 9 on January 14, 1989.